 What is the difference between beef hide and rawhide?

 Beefhide and rawhide are very similar but have one distinct difference.
 Rawhide is made from bovine cattle that have cleft-hooves, while beefhide is made from cows.
 Both rawhide and beefhide are made from the hide of an animal that is not tanned.
 Additionally, a hide is usually split between two layers: the top layer, which is used for tanning, and the bottom layer, which is used for beefhide or rawhide treats for dogs.
-Both are considered to be long-lasting chews for dogs and less expensive than other dog treats.
+Both are considered to be long-lasting chews for dogs and are generally less expensive than other dog treats.

 What are the risks associated with rawhide and beefhide treats?